A Tale of Two Cities is apropos to what I want to say here. At least the first line, that is.

 No–wait a minute.
 Poe didn’t kill himself.
 He just died penniless in the gutter.

 Not comparing myself to the above at all, by the way.
-That’s my parents talking, pulling extreme examples out of thin air.
-And that’s patently absurd, by the way.
-The last thing I need is my knees and back to be aching while I’m twisting myself awkwardly into the gaping mouth of my Whirlpool.
-Ouch!
+That’s just my parents talking in an imaginary conversation, pulling extreme examples out of thin air.

-There’s always this beautific expression on the faces of those who have “found the secret” or “know something” that we don’t know: Jesus, Buddha, the Dalai Lama.
+There’s always this beatific expression on the faces of those who have “found the secret” or “know something” that we don’t know: Jesus, Buddha, the Dalai Lama.
 Cher, sometimes.
 Well, interspersed with the suffering expressions, of course, during the worst of times.
+Cher included.

-I am the writer.
-I am the one who types.
+I am the storyteller.
+I am the one who writes.
 SAY MY NAME.